 When intranets first became heavily utilized, they were mainly used for top-down communication and file storage.
 Negative opinions on the effectiveness of an intranet are usually associated with top-down communication.
 These days, intranet software is made to allow both bottom-up and top-down communication.
 Top-down is necessary to get employees aligned with the company vision and mission, where bottom-up communication is unmissable for real employee engagement.
 The best intranet software embraces and allows management and the employees to communicate in an organic fashion.

 Curious about the existing types of intranet?

 What is the benefit of using intranet software?

 Whether cloud-based or on-premise, access to an intranet means access you can engage with your company and collaborate with your colleagues, anytime, anywhere.
-Depending on your company security, this means 24/7 access to your organization’s digital environment — at your desk, your house or a Starbucks.
+Depending on your company security, this means 24/7 access to your organization’s digital environment — at your desk, your house or even on the beach.

 What can an intranet do?

 Your intranet platform will either integrate with existing file-sharing solutions (e.g. Google Drive, Dropbox, OneDrive or others), or have its own file-storing system.

 Because you store a lot of information on your intranet, search is one of the most frequently-used features in an intranet.
 The best intranets don’t just search across information in pages or posts, but also in file names.

 When you have a large organization, finding the one person you need can be a challenge.
 Almost all intranet platforms have a people directory – the most useful ones are auto-generated.
 Here you can search for people across location, job title or even skill set, depending on your intranet solution.

 A page builder tool is essential for static communication, but it can do much more than just inform.
 Automate your onboarding journey, house your brand assets, make wiki pages or set up a place to request IT assistance.